Joooch/Cross-platform-programming-Lab-1/README.md

 ---
 ## Requirements

-For development, you will only need Node.js and a node global package, [Blessed](https://github.com/chjj/blessed), installed in your environement.
+For development and running, you will only need Node.js and a node global package, [Blessed](https://github.com/chjj/blessed), installed in your environement.

 ### Node
 - #### Node installation on Windows